connexcs/docs/docs/customer/auth.md

     style C fill:#ECEFF1,stroke:#4051b5,stroke-width:4px
 ```

-+ When a packet goes out, a hole is punched in the firewall, and the source port is recorded.
-When a packet is returned on that port, the firewall knows to deliver back to the UAC.
++ When a packet goes out, a hole gets punched in the firewall, and the source port gets recorded.
+When a packet returns on that port, the firewall knows to deliver back to the UAC.
 + This works well when using TCP, which sends regular keep-alive packets.
 + UDP doesn't send keep-alives (no connected state as with TCP).
 SIP does maintain a connected state, registration, but may have long periods of inactivity.
 + Without regular traffic passing between UAS and UAC in the form of keep-alives/registration (a normal occurrence), NAT will eventually time out and shut down the connection.
-+ Enabling UDP or SIP pings can demonstrate to the NAT/firewall that the signaling path is still valid and in use.
++ Enabling UDP or SIP pings can show the NAT/firewall that the signaling path is still valid and in use.

 [ipauth-basic]: /customer/img/ipauth-b.png "Edit Switch Basic"
 [parameter-rewrite]: /customer/img/parameter-rewrite.png "Parameter Rewrite" width="200" height="400"